 So the objective is letting the club do the work - "Effortless Power; rather than Powerless Effort"

-It is estimated that the golfers body has to absorb a compression force of up to 8 times their body weight on each swing.
-The swing can be performed between 70-100 times and more over an 18 hole course, potentially repeating a course multiple times a week.
+It is estimated that the golfer's body has to absorb a compression force of up to 8 times their body weight on each swing.
+The swing can be performed between 70-100 times and moreover an 18 hole course, potentially repeating a course multiple times a week.
 It is easy to understand the high risk of golf injuries if a player does not warm-up sufficiently to have the specific golf flexibility required or does not ensure adequate rest between games.

-In one report considering America's 30 million golfing population it is stated that 60% of low handicapper players and 40% of high handicappers suffer one or more golf injuries every season.
-This report also attributes this high injury rate to the repetitive nature of the golf swing with the risk increasing due to the fact that most golfers appear not to participate in off-season strength training or sufficient pre-game warmup, essential for developing the specific golf flexibility required for the repetitive swing.
+In one report considering America's 30 million golfing population, it is stated that 60% of low handicapper players and 40% of high handicappers suffer one or more golf injuries every season.
+This report also attributes this high injury rate to the repetitive nature of the golf swing with the risk increases due to the fact that most golfers appear not to participate in off-season strength training or sufficient pre-game warmup, essential for developing the specific golf flexibility required for the repetitive swing.

 The higher rate of injury in low handicapper players is likely due to the simple fact that they will train and play a lot more than the average high handicapper.
 However, low handicappers will perform their golf swing with better technique and more efficient load production through the full range of swing motion, lowering their risk of injury caused by a faulty swing, thanks to many hours of training and technique mastery.

-For example, in this report on golf injuries and rehabilitation, which outlines the lateral bending, sheer and compression forces placed on recruited spinal muscles during the golf swing, the study suggests the low handicapper golfer's higher level of efficiency and precision reduces their peak muscle activity by as much as 10% compared to the high handicapper.
+For example, in this report on golf injuries and rehabilitation, which outlines the lateral bending, shear and compression forces placed on recruited spinal muscles during the golf swing, the study suggests the low handicapper golfer's higher level of efficiency and precision reduces their peak muscle activity by as much as 10% compared to the high handicapper.

 The lower back appears to be the most commonly injured body area in golf players, both high handicapper and low handicappers.
-In a study involving 522 golfers the most frequent type (67.9%) of injury was a strain, lower back being most common.
+In a study involving 522 golfers, the most frequent type (67.9%) of injury was a strain, lower back being most common.
 Of those injured 84% of golfers sought treatment with Physiotherapists being the most common health low handicapper consulted.
-The majority of golf injuries in this case, almost 80%, caused performance issues in those who attempted to continue playing.
+The majority of golf injuries, in this case, almost 80%, caused performance issues in those who attempted to continue playing.

 What's interesting here is the fact that despite injury players did not rest but continued to play even though not being able to play at their best.
-Playing with an injury weakens the affected body area, reduces your golf flexibility and increases the risk of more severe injury and eventual forced rest and extended rehabilitation period.
+Playing with an injury weakens the affected body area, reduces your golf flexibility and increases the risk of more severe injury and eventually forced rest and an extended rehabilitation period.
 I can imagine how a love for the game and perhaps some level of competitiveness provides the sometimes non-sensible motivation to keep on playing.